djgroen/facs/README.md

 test-extend-lockdown-62.csv

 There is a hardcoded lockdown in run.py which is representative for the UK.
 This can be disabled by selecting the transition scenario "no-measures".

+We also included a simple plotting script.
+This can be called e.g. as follows:
+`python3 PlotSEIR.py test-extend-lockdown-62.csv test`